Hon Vickie Chapman MP

 Some people have a complaint about how they have been treated or supported as a victim of crime.

-If the victim is not satisfied with how an agency has resolved their complaint, they can contact the CVR who assists victims dealing with public authorities and the justice system, and consults regarding the treatment of victims to ensure that the Declaration of Principles Governing Treatment of Victims has not been violated.
+If the victim is not satisfied with how an agency has resolved their complaint, they can contact the Commissioner who assists victims dealing with public authorities and the justice system and consults regarding the treatment of victims to ensure that the Declaration of Principles Governing Treatment of Victims has not been violated.

 Most grievance matters relate to victims not being kept informed, not being consulted if charges are downgraded, withdrawn or not proceeded with.

-The CVR has liaised with many agencies to resolve victim grievances including:
+VOCSA has liaised with many agencies to resolve grievances including:

 - Office of the Director of Public Prosecutions